maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

    - "USB JTAG/serial debug uint (Interface **0**)" to USB Serial (CDC) - usbser
    - "USB JTAG/serial debug uint (Interface **2**)" to WinUSB

-  But for me those drivers were installed by default, so I did'nt use Zadig.
+  But for me those drivers were installed by default, so I didn't use Zadig.

 ## Experiments